- About Us

 The margin of the eyelid and the eyelashes evert (turn out).
 This can lead to excessive tearing, crusting of the eyelid, mucous discharge and irritation of the eye.

 A palsy of the seventh cranial nerve can also cause significant laxness to the lower eyelid.
-Often this causes more than just an outturning of the lower eyelid.
+Often this causes more than just an out-turning of the lower eyelid.
 Rarely ectropion can be present at birth if the eyelids do not form properly.

 Ectropion can only be repaired surgically.
 Prior to surgery, the eye can be protected by using lubricating drops and ointment.
-The surgery to repair ectropion is usually performed under local anesthesia as an outpatient.
+The surgery to repair ectropion is usually performed under local anaesthesia as an outpatient.
 In most cases, the eyelid and its attachments will be tightened.

 Use of an antibiotic ointment for about a week or two is advised.
 After your eyelids heal, your eye will feel comfortable and you will not longer have the risk of corneal scarring, infection, and (rarely) loss of vision.

 Call us on: 0121 711 2020 orEnquire online